 Linking to This Page

 We do hope that you find this site useful.
-We welcome people linking to this website, or citing us in their school and educational projects (remember in school projects and papers, you should always cite your sources).
+We welcome people linking to this website or citing us.